BNSX-ORG/BNSIPs/BNSIPs/BNSIP-1.md

 ## Future Plans (optional)

 - BRC20-E currently focuses on extending the parsing functionality of off-chain indexers.
 It provides a strong extension design for users and the community to guide indexers in achieving more powerful functionalities.
 Whether further extension into off-chain VM consensus is needed is a topic for discussion in the future.
+New BNSIps would dress this issue.

 ## Members
 - Leader:Chef of BNSx Team